Nuggetslug/wotlk_ptr_copy/README.md

 # Notes
 1. The "Copy Account Data" will do some *but not all* data copying and is optional for this script.
 2. This will *completely wipe any existing PTR config* and copy all Live WoTLK data into your PTR data for both account-wide and character-specific settings.
+3. Some addon settings (profiles) may not copy over perfectly.

 # Sample Output
 	Have you the installed the WoTLK PTR Client, copied all desired characters to PTR, and logged into each character as per the readme?
 (Y/N) y